vlachoudis/bCNC/README.md

 # Instalation (package maintainers)
 - Copy `bCNC` subdirectory of this repo to `/usr/lib/python2.7/site-packages/`
 - Launch using `python2 -m bCNC` or install bCNC.sh to /usr/bin
-- Alternatively you can fetch the bCNC Python package using pip when building Linux package https://wiki.archlinux.org/index.php/Python_package_guidelines
+- Alternatively you can fetch the bCNC Python package using pip when building Linux package
+  - refer to your distro, eg.: https://wiki.archlinux.org/index.php/Python_package_guidelines

 # Configuration
 You can modify most of the parameters from the "Tools -> Machine"